Team-BHP > Motorbikes

 Was hoping to catch a glimpse of the Himalayan in Phoenix Market City mall, Bangalore.
 Nobody could tell me where the bike will be displayed.
 There was an mini auto show there with lots of cars and bikes like the Indian being displayed.
 No traces of the Himalayan though.
 Waited from 7pm to 8pm, which was the time mentioned in their website.

-sanjaykk is offline
+sanjaykk is online now

 Old 15th February 2016, 00:08 #644